2022–2023 Members of the Board

 Irvington, NYCo-founder, Vesper Company

-Shamit Grover ’05 is a co-founder of Vesper Company.
-Vesper Company partners with entrepreneurs to scale defensible technology and services companies by providing active support and aligned, durable capital.
-He serves on the board of New England Marine Monitoring and Kobalt Music Group.
-Prior to founding Vesper Company in 2021, he was a managing director in the Private Capital Group of MSD Partners, L.P where he led or supported the firm’s investments in Owl Rock, WCG Clinical, Ultimate Fighting Championship, BrightView, Transaction Network Services and OneWest Bank, among others.
+Shamit Grover ’05 is a co-managing partner of Vesper Company.
+Vesper Company partners with founders and management teams to scale content, technology and services companies by providing aligned, long-term capital and active support.
+Previously, he was a managing director in the Private Capital Group of MSD Partners where he led or supported the firm’s investments across tech-enabled, business and financial services.
 Prior to joining MSD Capital, Grover was at Merrill Lynch, where he worked in the global private equity and mergers and acquisitions groups.
-He received his B.S. from Harvey Mudd College (double major in engineering and economics/CMC).
+He received his bachelor’s degree from Harvey Mudd College (double major in engineering and economics/CMC).

 Dylan Hixon